 It’s worth mentioning that various religions mourn for the loss of their leaders and mythical figures.
 Ancient Iranian culture is full of mythical knights (Pahlevanan), religious leaders, and famous warriors.
 Remembering them and holding ceremonies for them had always been regarded as a high value.
 In addition, the loss of those who were sources of pride for our country had left us with profound pain and agony.

 Since antiquity, the decision about setting the precise time of holding Qalishuyan rituals has been left to the gray-bearded (the senior members of the society) of Fin.
 However, someone should have spread the decision after it was made.

-One of the old traditions, which has faded out these days, is the presence of the news-distributing agents who informed the fellow citizens of the news by shouting in public places.
+One of the old traditions, which has faded out these days, is the presence of the news-distributing agents who informed fellow citizens of the news by shouting in public places.
 Such agents were known as “Jaarchi” and their work was referred to as “Jaar”.
-In this case, they announced the precise time of the Qalishuyan from a week earlier.
+In this case, they announced the precise time of the Qalishuyan a week earlier.

 In case, the 2nd week of Mehr month coincides with one of Moharam’s mourning days, Ramadan or the birthday of an Imam, the ceremonies are held one day before or after such occasions.
 Therefore, the news must have reached the local people here and there.
 Jaarchi agents were the ones spreading the news.